Applications Currently Closed (COVID-19)

 Learn the important things you need to know before applying…

 The following are questions about volunteering that we frequently asked by people who are interested in working with us.
-Please also take the time to look at our Visitor’s Handbook which can be found via the menu above.
+Please also take the time to look at our Volunteers Agreement and Child Protection Policy which can be found via the Volunteering section menu above.

 The Mission is 330 kms due East of New Delhi, just on the Western corner of Nepal, in the State of Uttarakhand (previously called Uttaranchal).
 The nearest town to us is Banbasa.
 Banbasa is a small town located on National Highway 125 in between the towns of Khatema and Tanakpur.
 Banbasa is also one of the border crossings from India into Nepal (through the Nepal town Mahendranagger).
 The mission is located just 1km before Banbasa, right on the National Highway.